sourcecrypto/sourcecrypto.github.io/toml/application/index.md

   nav: "infonav"
 ---

+My first page besides "home" with the minimal mistakes theme.
+All of my pages will migrate to minimal mistakes, once I get the feel for it.

+## Wish List

-Now I need an app (or some simple way) to check [infominer.id/DIDecentralized](https://infominer.id/DIDecentralized) against these lists, and output a list of links that have yet to be included (along with title an description would be dope).
+* some simple way to check [infominer.id/DIDecentralized](https://infominer.id/DIDecentralized) against these lists, and output a list of links that have yet to be included.

-Now what I'm thinking I need is an app that will take a list of links as the input and output a toml file with title\description automatically populated based on metadata..
+* an app that will take a list of links as the input and output a toml file with title\description automatically populated based on metadata..

 that would make it a lot easier.. then I just go in and fine tune each entry.

+I suppose it would make the most sense to prioritize those objectives, rather than constructing everything by hand.

 ## blockchain-id.toml